Web

 Public key mixup

-Tell me more Tool
+Tell me morearrow-up-right Toolarrow-up-right

 If a JWT uses RS256, the backend can be tricked into validating with HS256 instead.
 A HS256 JWT is signed with the public key, which can perhaps be deduced from a few samples of RS256 JWTs.